 IFDC is a public international organization active in 20 countries in Africa, Asia, and America.
 IFDC uniquely approaches the global issues of food security and poverty by bridging the gap between research and impact, combining science-based innovations, holistic market systems development, an enabling policy environment, and strategic partnerships to assist farmers and countries to identify and scale sustainable agricultural solutions, including improved nutrient use efficiency.
 These approaches are needed to boost soil health and crop productivity while reducing the environmental impact of fertilizer use.
 IFDC translates research into action by using locally driven, environmentally sound, and impact-oriented solutions.
 With our partners, we seek to close the yield gap, eradicate global hunger, safeguard the soils on which our lives depend, and generate economic resilience for farming households and the countries in which they live

-Fertilizer International has been providing a unique perspective on the global fertilizer industry for 50 years.
-The magazine covers trade, production, consumption, technology and agronomy.
-Regional, country and company profiles with a section dedicated to the mining, processing and production of phosphate and potash fertilizers.
+Fertilizer International has been providing a unique perspective on the global fertilizer industry for more than 50 years.
+The magazine covers trade, production, consumption, technology, projects and agronomy.
+Regional, country and company profiles are also featured, along with a section dedicated to the mining, processing and production of phosphate and potash fertilizers.